Minato235/Minato235/README.md

 - 👋 Hi, I’m @Minato235
 - 👀 Things I like and things I hate?
 I don't feel like telling you that...
-- 🌱  my dreams for the future?
+- 🌱 My Dreams for the future?
 Never really thought about that
-- 💞️ my dreams for the future?
-Never really thought about that.
-- 👀 as for my hobbies...
+- 👀 As for my Hobbies...
 I have lots of hobbies."
 - 📫 How to reach me ...darkaashe@gmail.com